A Large Collection of Real-world Pediatric Sleep Studies: Technical Validation

 We identified and tested three separate points in our data pipeline: 1) mapping of sleep study from Natus Sleepworks to the de-identified EDF file, 2) mapping of clinical data from EHR to the de-identified CSV files, and 3) the linkage between the sleep study and the clinical data.

 The first was the mapping between the de-identified EDF file and the original sleep data file accessible via Natus Sleepworks.
-We first chose a random sleep study, and then a 30-second segment from that study.
-Figure \ref{fig:ver1} shows that the sleep data viewed on Natus Sleepworks (top) and visualized from the corresponding EDF file in the published dataset (bottom) match.
+We first chose four random sleep studies (about 0.1\% of the dataset), and a random 30-second segment from each study.
+Then we confirmed that the sleep data viewed on Natus Sleepworks (Figure \ref{fig:ver1} top) matched data visualized from the corresponding EDF file in the published dataset (Figure \ref{fig:ver1} bottom).

 The second mapping was between the de-identified clinical data and the EHR.
-We extracted from the dataset all clinical data associated with the random patient chosen in the first verification step, and confirmed that they are identical to the medical records viewed from the physician interface of the EPIC electronic medical record.
+We extracted from the dataset all clinical data associated with the four random patients chosen in the first verification step, and confirmed that they are identical to the medical records viewed from the physician interface of the EPIC electronic medical record.

 The last mapping we verified was SLEEP\_STUDY\_ID, the random identifier linking the sleep studies to the patient data.
 We verified this by matching the sleep study, which is represented by SLEEP\_STUDY\_ID, with its corresponding encounter in the patient data, which is represented by STUDY\_ENC\_ID.
 If an encounter had procedure codes and departmental codes associated with sleep study, had the same randomly assigned STUDY\_PAT\_ID as the sleep study, and the same starting date and time (within a window of +/- one hour) as the sleep study start time obtained from Natus Sleepworks, we considered it a match.
 We were able to match 3,964 sleep studies to encounter codes in the patient data using this method, therefore providing validation of a mapping between the sleep studies and patient data and consistency of date shifting.
 This information is provided in the file SLEEP\_ENC\_ID.csv.